SincerelyBrittany/SincerelyBrittany.github.io/_posts/2020-03-29-coding_every_day.markdown

 1. Short-term goals. -- instead of making sure I code every day.
 I make sure I do something towards coding -- including watching a youtube video instead or just reading.

-2. Be extremely optimistic. -- AFFIRMATIONS - Keep telling myself I can do this and talk in the mirror -- make the people are are still with me and no longer with me PROUD
+2. Be extremely optimistic. -- AFFIRMATIONS - Keep telling myself I can do this and talk in the mirror -- make the people who are are still with me and no longer with me PROUD

 3. Surround yourself with like-minded people. -- I have an amazing cohort team that I write to on slack and they always give me the optimistic push I need.
 I have learned that I may feel alone but I am never alone.
 People are behind like me and willing to help at all times.